jtmorris/PHPLinkTracker/README.md

 Purpose
 ==========
-The PHP Link Tracker project is used to provide a statistics collection tool for given out links.
-Essentially, if a proper link (see usage instructions) is used, and a person visits that link, this PHP script will log that information to a database.
-I designed it to track QR Code effectiveness on printed materials.
+My PHP Link Tracker project is a statistics collection tool for links.
+Essentially, if a proper link (see usage instructions) is distributed to a person, when that person visits the link is logged, and the person is redirected to the desired location.
+It was originally intended to track QR Code effectiveness on printed materials.
 However, it is not limited to that purpose.

 Technical Requirements